-At the Meeting, shareholders will be asked to approve an ordinary resolution to approve the Stock Option Plan, including the required amendments, certain consequential amendments, and the proposed net exercise provisions.
-See "Business of the Annual General and Special Meeting" for details and Appendix C for a copy of the full Stock Option Plan, which incorporates the required revisions, certain consequential amendments and the proposed net exercise provisions.
+At the Meeting, shareholders will be asked to approve an ordinary resolution to approve the Stock Option Plan, including the required amendments.
+See "Business of the Annual General and Special Meeting" for details and Appendix C for a copy of the full Stock Option Plan, which incorporates the required revisions.